AMKorn/ShowsDB/README.md

     mvn liquibase:update
     ```

-4. Run the client server main

-The script `initialize` does steps 2 and 3 for you
+The script `initialize` does steps 2 and 3 for you.
+It has three possible flags, which should all be passed when running for the first time:
+* `-a` : Re-compiles the authentication server
+* `-c` : Re-compiles the client server
+* `-d` : Migrates the database.